raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 ### Python libraries

-We've installed a collection of Python libraries on the Astro Pi's Flight OS.
-Here's some information on how to install them and what you can use them for.
+We've installed a collection of Python libraries on the Astro Pi's OS.
+Here's some information on what you can use them for and where you can find the relevant documentation.

-Remember that you can download the Flight OS or run our one-line installer to get all of these libraries on your Raspbian SD card.
-If you are using another version of Raspbian or have not run the one-line installer, you can follow the installation instructions in the information boxes below to make sure that you get the same versions of the libraries as the ones installed on the Astro Pis aboard the ISS.
+Remember that you can download the Astro Pi OS to get all of these libraries on your SD card.

 --- collapse ---
 ---